Foreign relations of China: Criticism

 The Zimbabwean example is relevant.
 Relations between China and Robert Mugabe's regime in Zimbabwe have also been the focus of criticism by a few Western countries.
 China was accused of supplying Zimbabwe with jet fighters, vehicles and other military equipment.
 China declared in 2007 that it was dropping all kinds of assistance and limiting assistance to humanitarian aid.
-In July 2008, the Chinese diplomacy asked Mugabe "to behave" though critics see that as a way for China to protect its own interests in the country should there be a regime change.
+In July 2008, Chinese diplomats pressed Mugabe to hold negotiations with Zimbabwean opposition leaders, desiring to dampen international criticism over the 2008 Zimbabwean general election amidst preparation for the Beijing Olympics.

 Chinese role in Africa has sparked much criticism, including accusations of neocolonialism and racial discrimination.
 As a response to such criticism, China issued the Nine Principles to Encourage and Standardise Enterprises' Overseas Investment, a charter and guide of conduct to Chinese companies operating abroad.
 Other criticism include the flooding of the African markets with low-cost Chinese-made products, thus harming the growth and the survival of local industries and businesses.